 Alinytjara Wilurara Landscape Board

-The Alinytjara Wilurara Landscape Board is one of nine new regional Landscape boards that administer the new Landscape South Australia Act 2019 as of 01 July 2020.
+The Alinytjara Wilurara Landscape Board is one of nine regional Landscape boards that administer the new Landscape South Australia Act 2019 as of 01 July 2020.

-The AW Landscape Board has nine Aboriginal voting members.
-All of whom have an interest and expertise in landscape management (caring for country) and indigenous issues.
+The AW Landscape Board has nine Aboriginal voting members, all of whom have an interest and expertise in landscape management (caring for Country) and Indigenous issues.

 The AW Landscape Board is the only all-Aboriginal board operating in this capacity in Australia.
 The board is unique in that it can advise on landcare-related issues affecting the communities and culture of the region.

 They also support effective ways of communicating and working in partnership with organisations, agencies, communities, traditional owners, elders and individuals for mutual benefit ‘ngapartji ngapartji’.

 The board is responsible for the development and delivery of the Management Plan for the region.
 This plan, like the AW Landscape Plan is developed in partnership with the community and stakeholders and aims to ensure that there is a balance between the needs of the community and the environment.
 Both plans set targets for the environment in the region, and are delivered by the AW team through a diverse range of programs and projects across the region.

 The AW team works together with the community to manage our environment in a way that achieves a balance between our collective need for resources and the needs of our environment.
 Our work aims to achieve the targets set out in the region’s Management Plan.

 A ROADMAP for AW Landscape Board governance for our community, partners, investors and for us.

 The Alinytjara Wilurara Board Charter provides a broad description of the elements of governance and the processes that will ensure the Alinytjara Wilurara Landscape Board (the Board) operates effectively and efficiently in fulfilling its functions as defined in the Landscape Act 2019 (the Landscape Act).